 Social Security policy is likely to be a particularly fruitful area in which to apply these insights.
 Decisions about when to retire and when to claim benefits can have large implications for well-being over many subsequent years.
 Such decisions also have elements of irreversibility that make it hard to undo poor decisions.
-And retirement-related decisions are very challenging to get right.3 The Social Security tax and benefit schedules themselves involve several features that make it hard to perceive incentives correctly - complex nonlinearities and interactions with other sources of retirement income that make calculations difficult, a remote connection between choices and payoffs because benefits are often not received for many years after the point at which labor supply decisions are made, and a dependence of one's own incentives on individual specific factors such as martial history and life expectancy that make it hard to learn one's own incentives from that of a peer.
-In addition to schedule complexity, these choices involve uncertainty and tradeoffs over time - the two contexts in which difficulty in decision-making have been the most widely documented.4
+And retirement-related decisions are very challenging to get right.3 The Social Security tax- and benefit schedules themselves involve several features that make it hard to perceive incentives correctly - complex nonlinearities and interactions with other sources of retirement income that make calculations difficult, a remote connection between choices and payoffs because benefits are often not received for many years after the point at which labor supply decisions are made, and a dependence of one's own incentives on individualspecific factors such as martial history and life expectancy that make it hard to learn one's own incentives from that of a peer.
+In addition to schedule complexity, these choices involve uncertainty and tradeoffs over time - the two contexts in which difficulty in decision making have been the most widely documented.4 Simulations by Benítez-Silva et al. (2009) using a dynamic life-cycle model suggest the potential for large welfare gains from improving people's understanding of Social Security.
+Moreover, experiments have shown effects of how information about Social Security is presented on hypothetical or intended behavior - raising the possibility that interventions could also alter actual behavior.5

-Moreover, how people perceive the incentives of Social Security factors critically in several policy debates.
-For example, there is no consensus on the extent to which people perceive the marginal future Social Security benefits they receive when they work an additional hour.
-Knowing the answer to this question is important for understanding the amount of deadweight loss caused by the OASDI payroll tax and also for assessing the potential welfare gains from switching to a system - either based on notional defined contribution accounts or funded personal retirement accounts - with more transparent linkage between initial collections and later benefits.
-Similarly, there remains no consensus about why so many people retire and claim benefits at age 62.
-Knowing the answer to this question is important for understanding the welfare implications for adjusting the earliest eligibility age and the full-benefit age.
+How people perceive the incentives of Social Security factors critically in several policy debates.
+For example, there is no consensus on the extent to which people perceive the marginal future Social Security benefits they receive when they work an additional hour.6 Knowing the answer to this question is important for understanding the amount of deadweight loss caused by the OASDI payroll tax and also for assessing the potential welfare gains from switching to a